-- mgm sees commerce as an individual high-speed business.
+- mam sees commerce as an individual high-speed business.
 The company supports the full commerce value chain from purchasing to goods flows and front office with individual solutions that maximize clients' optimization potential and thus make a significant contribution to business success. - mgm's e-grocery software based on SAP Commerce Cloud provides a proven solution for modern online shops specifically for food retail, including a connected picking app for click & collect services.

 • The subsidiary mgm integration partners specializes in SAP process optimization for supply chains.
-The combination of this special expertise with the experience of other mgm areas, in consulting on ERP migration projects (S/4HANA) and implementation using SAP Commerce Cloud, adds up to a multi-faceted SAP solution offering.
-This has been implemented very successfully in the recent past, particularly by international fashion manufacturers.
+The combi-The business of the Allgeier Group is managed within a nation of this special expertise with the experience of other mgm areas, in consulting on ERP migration projects into the following levels: (S/4HANA) and implementation using SAP Commerce Cloud, adds up to a multi-faceted SAP solution offering. - Group level: Management by the Management Board of This has been implemented very successfully in the recent Allgeier SE past, particularly by international fashion manufacturers. • Segment level: Management by the management of the